it-at-m/kitafinder-datenservice/README.md

 ### Events

-Domain-events are detected after exporting the kitafinder-data and persisted into an outbox.
+Domain-events are detected after exporting the kita-planer data and persisted into an outbox.

 The outbox uses JSONB to store the full payload for events.
 This ensures we can retroactivaly check sent events, even after database schema changes.

-Our events are sent with their full payload, as opposed to links.
-Proper handling of events is not yet implemented.
+🚧 *Handling of events part is not part of it@Ms initial scope and not yet implemented.* 🚧

+### Web-Service

+🚧 *This module is not part of it@Ms initial scope and only implemented rudimentarily.* 🚧

+The web-module provides a REST-service with endpoints to list and display child data.
+The OAuth2 security can be configured using the 'app.security' properties.

 ## Contributing